 What did the Founding Fathers disagree with one another about?

 If you're interested in what happened to the Founding Fathers - in the issues they disagreed over, the quarrels between them, and their postwar accomplishments - then this is the best documentary to see.
 It covers the administrations of our first three presidents - George Washington, John Adams, and Thomas Jefferson - and does not shy away from depicting Benjamin Franklin, Alexander Hamilton, and James Madison as well.
-These guys are much more interesting than the paintings we have of them, with the powdered wigs and the foreign clothing.
+These guys are much more interesting than the paintings we have of them, with the powdered wigs and the dated clothing.
 Moreover, the way that they handled the early days of the Republic set the precedents for all of the democratic dialogue that we've had since then.
 The government had been created, but it had not yet been given a trial run, and no one was quite sure how it would work in practice.

 George Washington